Astrid Fina

 Astrid Fina Paredes (born 16 October 1983 in Barcelona) is a Spanish Paralympic snowboarder.
-Her greatest achievement has been the silver medal of the World Cup of snowboarding.
+Beyond her Paralympic accomplishments, she also received a silver medal of the World Cup of snowboarding.

-Tragedy
+Early life

 Astrid Fina had her right foot amputated as a result of a motorcycle accident in May 2009.
 In 2011, she started practicing snowboarding.
 A year later, in 2012, she was already part of the Spanish national team.

-Recipients
+Snowboarding career

 In 2015, she achieved the fourth place in the World Cup, won gold in the Spanish championships, the second place in the national openings of Italy and was the winner in the French.

-In the 2017 World Cup he has achieved a plant medal in the four events of the category with amputation SB-LL2 (LW2) in which he participated, two of snowboardcross and two of banked slalom.
+In the 2017 World Cup she has achieved a plant medal in the four events of the category with amputation SB-LL2 (LW2) in which she participated, two in snowboard cross and two in banked slalom.